Football in Catalonia: Pioneering age

-During the winter of 1893–94, the so-called English colony from Barcelona faced the Scottish colony from Sant Martí in a series of matches that local historians claim to have been the first ever 'unofficial' rivalry in Spanish football.
+During the winter of 1893–94 the so-called English colony from Barcelona faced the Scottish colony from Sant Martí in a series of matches that local historians claim to have been the first ever 'unofficial' rivalry in Spanish football.
 The Scottish colony's history began in 1893, when John Shields and Edward B. Steegmann rented the central warehouses of a factory in Sant Martí, and then sent a group of around 40 young Scottish workers to work in the company's newly opened factory, known in Catalonia as La Escocesa.
 These two colonies were fundamental in the history of Catalan football as they would go on to create Team Anglès and Escocès FC respectively, two teams who played a pivotal role in the amateur beginnings of football in Catalonia, most notably in FC Barcelona's beginnings.

-In late 1894, the British Club de Barcelona seems to change its name to Sociedad de Foot-Ball de Barcelona (Barcelona Football Society), and in 1895, they also changed fields, leaving the Hippodrome of Can Tunis to settle at the Velódromo de la Bonanova, because this group of football pioneers in the city was looking for a place of easier access to the city center.
+In late 1894 the British Club de Barcelona seems to change its name to Sociedad de Foot-Ball de Barcelona (Barcelona Football Society), and in 1895, they also changed fields, leaving the Hippodrome of Can Tunis to settle at the Velódromo de la Bonanova, because this group of football pioneers in the city was looking for a place of easier access to the city center.
 From then on, Sunday football games became a regular event at Bonanova, although its vast majority were training matches (Blues vs Reds).
 In 1895, the Barcelona team played two matches against a team from Torelló, Torelló Foot-ball Association, and this marked another historic milestone in Catalan football since it was the very first time that teams from two different cities played against each other in Catalonia.
 When James Reeves returned to the United Kingdom in the autumn of 1895, the entity, which was never officially established, began to declined, and around 1896 it seems to disappear, and for this reason, no Briton played football in Catalonia (that we know of) in 1897 and 1898.
 They only began to play again in 1899, with the emergence of Team Anglès.

 1900s

 Even though the first games played in Catalonia trace back as soon as 1892, the first official and registered football club was Palamós Foot-Ball Club (Costa Brava, North of Catalonia), which was founded in 1898 by Gaspar Matas.
 Although Gimnàstic de Tarragona was formed in 1886, the club did not form an actual football team until 1914.
 Their first match was against Fàbrica Armstrong de Palafrugell, beating Palamós by 2 to 1.
-However, the city where football experienced the greater and stronger growth was, logically, the city of Barcelona.
+But the city where football experienced the greater and stronger growth was, logically, the city of Barcelona.